teamworktf/website_api/COMMUNITY-QUICKPLAY.md

 For a result look at the example above (overview).

-## Retrieve the servers from a specific serverlist
+## Retrieve the gameservers from a specific serverlist

 ```
 https://teamwork.tf/api/v1/customserverlist/{id}/servers?key=YOUR_API_KEY